alexiskeely/SchemaFiles/README.md

 # rdfValidation
-####ShEx and SHACL files for University of Washington Libraries Semantic Web data
+####ShEx and SHACL files for University of Washington Libraries Semantic Web data validation

 The files in this repository are for use in UW sem web data cleaning, validation, and transformation processes.

-Contact alexiskm at uw.edu
+Contact alexiskm at uw dot edu